garrandall/popular-music-data/tracks/that-ain-t-love-reo-speedwagon.md

 These feelings won't just disappear
 I'm just gonna keep telling you what's on my mind
 Even if it's not what you wanna hear
-Oooh right now your world and mine are such different places Through yours I wander lost and confused
+Oh right now your world and mine are such different places Through yours I wander lost and confused
 And I feel like I'm speaking in a different language And the only words I haven't used, are